Consistency of semi-supervised learning, stochastic tug-of-war games, and the p-Laplacian: Consistency results for the p -Laplacian

 \subsection{Stochastic block model graphs}

-In this section we apply our ideas and results from Section \ref{sec:RGG} to the stochastic block model (SBM) graph.
-Even though SBM graphs do not have any geometric structure, the tug-of-war lemma nevertheless provides useful results in this setting.
+In this section we apply our ideas and results from Section \ref{sec:RGG} to the stochastic block model (SBM) graph. \red Since SBM graphs have \emph{discrete} geometric structure, as opposed to the \emph{continuous} geometric structure of a random geometric graph, there is no obvious relationship to a continuum PDE on an SBM graph.
+Nevertheless, the tug-of-war lemma provides useful results in this setting.\nc

 We first define an SBM graph.
 The edge weights are binary $w_{xy}=1$ if there is an edge between $x$ and $y$, and $w_{xy}=0$ if there is no edge.
 We partition the vertices $\X$ of the SBM graph into two disjoint blocks $\X=\X_0\cup \X_1$ according to an underlying binary label function $g:\X\to \{0,1\}$, as in \eqref{eq:xi}.
 We define $r,q\in (0,1)$ as the two key probabilities for an SBM graph: $r$ is the probability of an \textit{intra-class} edge and $q$ is the probability of an \textit{inter-class} edge.
 In other words,